mariadb-developers/nodejs-quickstart/README.md

 The [javascript](javascript) folder provides simple examples using MariaDB Connector/Node.js with JavaScript.

 * [Connecting to MariaDB](javascript/connect)
     * [connection.js](javascript/connect/connection.js) - a simple example of connecting to a MariaDB database instance.
-    * [connection_skysql.js](javascript/connect/connection_skysql.js) - a simple example of how to connect to [MariaDB SkySQL](https://mariadb/com/skyview)
+Change the connection parameters (host, port, user, password) in the same file before running the example.

 * [Execute querying operations](javascript/query)

     Examples that utilize a shared [database module](javascript/query/db.js) to perform various SQL operations.
+Change the connection parameters (host, port, user, password) in the database module file before running the examples.

     * [Create a database and table](javascript/query/create.js) - **required** before executing any other script
     * [Drop a database](javascript/query/drop.js)